khoffie/MigFlow/README.md

 [here](https://github.com/JuliaLang/juliaup).
 This repository uses Julia 1.15.5; to get it and make it the default, run

 ```
 $ juliaup add 1.11.5
 $ juliaup default 1.11.5
 ```

-Whenever you type `'julia'` into a terminal now, it will start Julia version 1.11.5.
+Whenever you now type `'julia'` into a terminal, it will start Julia version 1.11.5.

 ## Getting all needed libraries